sqroot-eu/sqroot.eu/_posts/2012/2012-05-03-object-orientated-and-functional-paradigms.markdown

 [It's also a hometask for <a href="https://itcollege.ois.ee/subject/view?subject_id=127">I230</a>]

 <h2>Definitions</h2>
 Almost any software project can be classified as functional or object-orientated.
-I say almost, because sometimes, the lines tend to get a little bit <a title="Wordpress has both classes and function libraries" href="http://core.svn.wordpress.org/trunk/wp-includes/">blurry</a>, with both methodologies used in conjunction.<br style="clear: both;" /><br />
+I say almost, because sometimes, the lines tend to get a little bit blurry, with both methodologies used in conjunction.

 > In computer science, functional programming is a programming paradigm that treats computation as the evaluation of mathematical functions and avoids state and mutable data. - <a href="http://en.wikipedia.org/wiki/Functional_programming">Wikipedia</a>